Bixal/brand-guide/Imagery.md

 ## Thematic photography

 Thematic photography should reinforce the transformation that is possible with Bixal as a partner.
 To communicate the core brand pillars and other abstract content categories, select images that evoke universal meaning.
 When selecting images that reinforce our focus in federal, choose photos that give a sense of scale and impact.
 Images that feature a more monochromatic palette can create bold contrast when paired with an opposing brand color in designs.

+## Where to find photos?

+Include links to photo sites here?